Ninja-Squad/data-discovery/README.md

 ## Harvest

-Harvesting (i.e. importing genetic resources stored in JSON files into ElasticSearch) consists in creating the necessary index and aliases, and then placing the JSON files into a directory where the server can find them.
+Harvesting (i.e. importing documents stored in JSON files into ElasticSearch) consists in creating the necessary index and aliases, and then placing the JSON files into a directory where the server can find them.

 To create the index and its aliases execute the script